Ghana International Book Fair 2023 to host Yvonne Nelson for a book signing session

-The Book Fair, the 20th edition, which is set to take off from the 10th of to the 13th of August 2023 coincides with UNESCO’s Accra World Book Capital and for that reason, it comes with colourful additions to its original activities.
+The Book Fair, the 20th edition, which is set to take off from the 10th of to 13th August 2023 coincides with UNESCO’s Accra World Book Capital and for that reason it comes with colourful additions to its original activities.

 Among the many interesting activities designed to excite participants is a Book Signing session with Yvonne Nelson, one of the authors of the moment.